The Changing Landscape of Hiring: A New Era for CEOs and Talent Leaders

 The Reality Check: Time-to-Fill Benchmarks

-The median time-to-fill for non-executive roles is ~44 days, with averages trending toward 54 days in some datasets.
+The median time-to-fill for non-executive roles is approximately 44 days, with averages trending toward 54 days in some datasets.
 Forbes

 In tech and media, the average time to fill roles hovers around 39–41 days.
 Corporate Navigators+1